Yeongbi-Na/-Deep-Learning/README.md

 But People take a lot of time to find a cafe of their own style.

--> Therefore, we classified the cafe through cafe interior image clustering so that it can be used for cafe recommendation.
+-> we classified the cafe through cafe interior image clustering so that it can be used for cafe recommendation.

 *For more information, please refer to the cafe_cluster folder.